W427697/Discord-/docs/essentials/controls.md

 ![Controls addon expanded](./addon-controls-expanded.png)

-## Hide NoControls warning
+#### Hide NoControls warning

-If you don't plan to handle the control args inside your Story, you can remove the warning with:
+If you don't plan to handle the control args inside your Story, you can remove the warning with the `controls.hideNoControlsWarning` parameter field.
+You can hide the warning on a story using the `parameters` object like so:

 <!-- prettier-ignore-start -->